-Wat Plai Laem in Koh Samui: Family Review 2025
+Is Wat Plai Laem Worth Visiting in Koh Samui?

 We’ve been living in Thailand since 2019, and I’ve seen loads of temples throughout the country.
 But Wat Plai Laem in Koh Samui?
 It’s something special!

-We visited on a weekend in April 2025 with our two kids and my mother-in-law.
+We visited it for the first time on a weekend in April 2025 with our two kids and my mother-in-law.
 Trust me when I say this is one of the most beautiful temples in Koh Samui.
 It’s super easy to reach, totally free, and definitely worth your time.

-In this guide, I’ll share our visit, give you helpful tips, opening hours, costs, and a little deep dive into the history of the temple.
+In this guide, I’ll share helpful tips, opening hours, and costs.

 Everything You Need to Know About Wat Plai Laem

-Wat Plai Laem is a beautiful temple located on the northeastern tip of Koh Samui, just 3 kilometers from the airport and about 12 kilometers from Chaweng Beach.
+Wat Plai Laem is a beautiful temple on the northeastern tip of Koh Samui, just 3 kilometers (about 1.9 miles) from the airport and around 12 kilometers (7.5 miles) from Chaweng Beach.
 It’s a relatively new sacred site, built in the early 2000s.

 Wat Plai Laem is an active temple where Thai people come to pray and make merit.
 You’ll likely see locals kneeling in front of statues and monks going about their daily routines.

 When you walk around, look at how the buildings are placed.
 They all face the lake.
-This layout follows ancient feng shui principles from Chinese tradition, which is another example of how the temple blends different cultural elements.
+This layout follows ancient feng shui principles from Chinese tradition.

 The Amazing Statues at Wat Plai Laem in Koh Samui